 The Warming Strategy

 Real users don't bookmark product URLs and visit them directly.
-They browse homepages, search for products, and navigate through categories.

 Your scraper should follow similar patterns: